pre63/pbn/content/terrafirmanews.com/articles/angelique-kidjos-global-impact-a-hollywood-honor.md

 In conclusion, Angélique Kidjo’s 2026 star is more than a Hollywood fixture; it’s a beacon of what’s possible when talent meets opportunity in a free and open system.
 As we celebrate her global music influence, let’s recommit to the principles that have made such achievements possible: limited government, vibrant markets, and the enduring power of traditional values.
 Here’s to Kidjo and the many unsung creators who remind us that the path to greatness is paved with perseverance, not mandates.

 ![Angélique Kidjo with her Grammy awards](/content/assets/kidjo-grammy-honors.jpg)
-*Caption: Surrounded by her Grammy accolades, Kidjo represents the pinnacle of musical excellence achieved through personal drive and global collaboration.*
+*Surrounded by her Grammy accolades, Kidjo represents the pinnacle of musical excellence achieved through personal drive and global collaboration.*